AndeePark/The-Randomness-of-Destiny/README.md

     2. Function **selectTrack** is the main part--the process of the game, which is to process the choice entered by the player.

-    3. Function **printTrack** is to print the current event and branches.
+    3. Function **printTrack** is to print the current life tracks and branches.

-    4. Function **save** is to write the new GameStatus in Me file.
+    4. Function **save** is to output the new game status in the player file.

-    5. Function **load** is to read the record in Me file.
+    5. Function **load** is to read the record in the player file.

-   * **In Lifetrack files**
+   * **In lifetrack files**

      These files are designed to store the events and behavior selctions in this games.
 The functions included are similar.

     1. **makeTrack** includes the story flow of this game.
-After **selectTrack** in Me file executed, **Lifetrack** will process following the story flow.
+After **selectTrack** in the player file executed, **lifetrack** will process following the story flow.

-    2. **Lifetrack** also details including the descriptions of options given to the player and the pre-determined results of each option.
+    2. **lifetrack** also details including the descriptions of options given to the player and the pre-determined results of each option.

  - Code Requirement Satisfied

-      The functions listed below are examples.
+      The functions listed below are just examples.
 At least one function are satisfied relevant requirements.

     1. Generation of random game sets or events

-       **selectTrack** : give random number to decide the endings of the game.
+       **selectTrack**: generate random numbers to decide the endings of the game.
+       **main**: generate the player's gender randomly.

     2. Data structures for storing game status

-       **Lifetrack** : use structure to store the content of the story sections.
+       **lifetrack** : use structure to store the content of the story sections.

     3. Dynamic memory management